Factors.jpg

 B.) Bar spread (distance between the bars defined by hand hole width)

 Factors_5.jpgAlthough gullet width is commonly used here, hand hole width is a much more consistent way to set bar spread.
 (See Why We Use Hand Hole Width Instead of Gullet Width for the explanation.)
 We use four basic hand hole widths that will cover almost all horses.
 The 3 ¾” measurement fits narrower horses - either narrowly built or just small bodied horses.
 This includes most thoroughbreds and thoroughbred crosses as well as some smaller breeds.
 While this used to be a very common size, we are not making a lot of trees at this width any more.
 The 4” and 4 ¼” measurements are the most common sizes now though we still make a few more 4”.
 The 4” measurement fits horses that are not real wide and that don’t have heavy musculature behind the shoulders.
-It is a common measurement used on a lot of in shape ranch horses.
-The 4 ¼” measurement is used for broader backed horses that need the extra width.
+It is a common measurement used on a lot of in shape ranch horses in the north west US and Canada.
+The 4 ¼” measurement is used for broader backed horses that need the extra width, more common in ranch horses farther south and east.
 For really large or wide backed horses and some with very heavy muscles behind the shoulder blades, we use a 4 ½” hand hole measurement.
 We measure the hand holes in the wood.
 In the rawhide, they would measure almost ¼” narrower.
 (The rest of our measurements, with the exception of stock thickness, are in the rawhide.)
 Note that we set the width between the bars at the cantle to be ½ inch less than the hand hole width on our trees.

 The ideal is for the bars to have contact with the horse over as much surface area as possible.
 A tree that is too narrow contacts the horse only on the lowest part of the bar, with lots of air space under the top edge of the bar.
 It will also sit higher than a better fitting tree.
 A tree that is too wide will sit lower, especially at the front.
 It will therefore tend to tip forward, making wither contact more likely and lifting the back of the bars off the horse.
 There is usually one width that is ideal for each horse.
 However, with the correct angle and shape to the bottom of the bars, a tree that is slightly narrow will just sit a bit higher, and a tree that is a bit wide will sit slightly lower, but neither should dig into the horse and cause problems.